tinacious/base-layers/DOCS.md

 See a full colour palette example in the [`_defaults.scss`](https://github.com/tinacious/base-layers/blob/main/scss/_defaults.scss) file.

+Colours will be included if you include either the `globals.scss` or `colours.scss` file.
+Colour classes are included when you include the whole package with `@import '~base-layers';`.
+If you do include it, it's recommended to customize the `$colour-palette` so it matches your product or brand instead of the default pink, purple, green and grey colours.

-You can also use the colours mixin in `./utils/_colours.scss` to generate multiple colour palettes:
+You can also use the colours mixin in `./utils/_colours.scss` to generate additional colour palettes.
+Here's an example for how to generate a rainbow colour palette with both foreground and background utility classes:

 ```scss
 $rainbow-colour-palette: (